Common Types of Plumbing Services

 Gas Inspection and Installation

-A plumber may also be able to repair your oven, hot water heater, or stove.
-Some plumbers are trained to repair gas leaks and install or repair gas pipes and appliances.
-This work can be hazardous, so ensure you're hiring a highly credentialed plumber.
+Some plumbers have the skills to repair your stove, oven, or hot water heater.
+Some plumbers are trained to repair gas leaks as well as repair or install gas pipes and appliances.
+This type of work can be dangerous, so ensure you're hiring a highly credentialed plumber.

 Inspection and Maintenance